 Consider everything I have to do that day?
 Yup.

 Try to get out of bed?
 Nope, not yet.

 Blink a few times.

-Probably harder than any other time of day because we’ve just spent somewhere between three to eight hours laying down (theoretically in the same position but we know that’s not possible) and now we’re meant to move our stiff, swollen bodies out of a laying position to a sitting or standing one?
-Yeah right, good luck to us.
+Probably harder than any other time of day because we’ve just spent somewhere between 3 to 8 hours laying down (theoretically in the same position, but we know that’s not possible) and now we’re meant to move our stiff, swollen bodies out of a laying position to a sitting or standing one?
+Yeah right.
+Good luck to us.

 Really, in the morning, the only thing I’m good for is blinking my eyelids.
 I can’t move my fingers, let alone my arms, shoulders or hips.
 I don’t know if I need help getting out of bed because I haven’t even attempted the first move.

 Tips to improve your morning